dagservice/da-gpn/README.md

 >> sh run_roberta_tacred.sh    # TACRED and TACREV
 >> sh run_roberta_retacred.sh  # Re-TACRED
 ```
 The results on TACRED and TACREV can be obtained in one run as they share the same training set.
+We use Roberta large as the backbone of BERT module.

 ## DialogRE Dataset
 This DialogRE dataset can be downloaded at: https://github.com/nlpdata/dialogre.
 You can download and unzip **BERT-base-uncased** from https://github.com/google-research/bert